About The Project

 What is ‘FurrIX’?

-Do you accept just anyone?
+Do you provide hosting or networking to just anyone?

 Whats the cost?